-Use your trading platform’s auto-backup feature.
+- Use your trading platform’s auto-backup feature.
 This “no brainer” suggestion takes 3-minutes to action and then you’re setup for good.
 So check out your platform’s tutorials and help guides.

-    - Use a cloud backup service, like Google Drive/Google One.
+- Use a cloud backup service, like Google Drive.
 Yes, this option costs a little bit of money.
-But the peace-of-mind is priceless.
+But the peace of mind is priceless.
 It’s a modern solution to a modern problem.

 - Use a broker with “server side” order handling.
 Possibly the most important suggestion in the trading backup plan.
 So go check out your broker’s discussion forums or call their tech team.